TianyuCheng/Latte/codebases/README.md

 - The function you use for add\_connection must be defined as a lambda function.

+- One should follow templates when creating new neurons or ensembles.
+However, one should be free to reorder additions and multiplications as it should be possible to match reordered additions (we have a template for all permutations).

 References
 --------
 We primarily referred to the Latte Paper provided in the course CS380C Compilers.